 “We have seen an increase in syphilis cases over the past few years in Massachusetts, including here in western Massachusetts.
 One of the thoughts is that social media apps may well be playing a role in what we are seeing,” said Dr. Daniel Skiest, chief, Infectious Disease Division, Baystate Medical Center.

-But social media isn’t only to blame, says Dr. Stuart Anfang, medical director, Adult Outpatient Psychiatry at Baystate Medical Center.
+But social media isn’t only to blame, said Dr. Stuart Anfang, medical director, Adult Outpatient Psychiatry at Baystate Medical Center.

 “The advent of social media has changed the way people might approach intimate encounters today, particularly for younger people who are especially at ease and adept at communicating by this means.
-There is a suggestion that this has led to an increase of casual relationships with people who are not well-known to each other,” said Dr. Anfang.
+There is a suggestion that this has led to an increase of casual relationships with people who are not well-known to each other,” Dr. Anfang said.
+“At the same time, we should also consider the fact that there may be less awareness among the younger generation about sexually transmitted diseases due to a lack of education about these diseases, which left untreated can pose significant health problems.”

 The Centers for Disease Control and Prevention offer the following tips on how you can protect yourself and your sexual partners against STDs, noting effective strategies include: